Amanda Chalmers, MEd, RCC

 I firmly believe that it takes great courage to face the difficult things in life and requires wisdom to recognize when we might need some extra help.
 It takes strength to reach out for support and grace to accept it.

 As a counsellor, I strive to create a compassionate and non-judgmental space that can allow my clients to move into greater self-awareness and self-acceptance, and ultimately into the freedom to live more fully.

 Developing healthy relationships, improving communication and setting boundaries (including in non-traditional, polyamorous and open relationships)

 Concerns around identity, self-esteem and self-worth

-Concerns around sexuality and sexual identity
+Concerns around sexuality and sexual expression

 Managing anxiety, grief, dissociation and distraction through mindfulness practice

 Healing from childhood trauma, sexual abuse and emotional neglect